Lifestyle

 These watches fetch millions due to:

-Craftsmanship Hand-assembled movements and gem-setting require years of expertise.
+Craftsmanship Hand-assembled movements and gem-setting require years of expertise and mastery of traditional techniques passed through generations.

-Provenance Ownership by figures like Paul Newman adds historical value.
+Provenance Ownership by figures like Paul Newman, Francis Ford Coppola, or Queen Marie Antoinette adds historical significance and cultural value.

 For deeper valuation insights, see Hodinkee's market analysis.

-Access our full network.
-The ultimate community for global investors
+Become a member to Access our full network.
+The ultimate community for global investors.

 Thank you!
 Your submission has been received!